Induced energy-momentum tensor of the scalar field in 3D de Sitter QED: Renormalized trace in the conformal massless limit

 The trace of the induced energy–momentum tensor $T$ is calculated by contracting the metric \eqref{metric:flrw} with the tensor components presented in Eqs.~\eqref{reg00}, \eqref{reg11}, and~\eqref{reg22}.

-We find that the trace anomaly for a free, massless, conformally coupled complex scalar field takes the following form:
+We find that the renormalized trace takes the following form:

-It should be emphasized that the vanishing trace obtained in the three-dimensional de Sitter background does not correspond to a genuine Weyl (trace) anomaly.
-In odd-dimensional spacetimes, such as the $(2+1)$-dimensional case considered here, local conformal anomalies are absent because the geometric densities responsible for Weyl anomalies exist only in even dimensions \cite{BirrellDavies1982,ParkerToms2009,PhysRevD.17.1477}.
-Therefore, the vanishing result is consistent with the general expectation that no true conformal anomaly arises in odd dimensions.
-Any finite residual term that may appear in intermediate steps should be interpreted as a scheme-dependent renormalization artifact rather than a physical trace anomaly.\\ From a physical point of view, the vanishing trace indicates that no genuine conformal symmetry breaking occurs for a massless, conformally coupled scalar field in three-dimensional de Sitter space.
-Any apparent nonzero remnant that might arise from a different ordering of limits or an alternative subtraction prescription should therefore be regarded as a scheme-dependent artifact rather than a physical anomaly.
-This behavior is consistent with the general expectation that Weyl (trace) anomalies can only emerge in even-dimensional spacetimes.
+It should be emphasized that in three spacetime dimensions there is no genuine Weyl anomaly.
+Accordingly, the quantity obtained here should be interpreted as the renormalized trace rather than as a trace anomaly.
+In the conformally coupled massless limit, the renormalized trace vanishes, in agreement with the general expectation that no Weyl anomaly arises in odd-dimensional spacetimes.
+Any finite residual contributions that may appear in intermediate steps, or depend on the choice of subtraction scheme or the ordering of limits, should be regarded as scheme-dependent artifacts of the renormalization procedure rather than physical effects.
+From a physical perspective, this result confirms the absence of conformal symmetry breaking for a massless, conformally coupled scalar field in three-dimensional de Sitter space.